 RESEARCH PROJECTS

-5. What the pandemic reveals about how workplaces function as a site of private government in the United States, incubating democratic and autocratic citizens – leading to a book manuscript currently under review, The Pandemic Workplace.
+- What the pandemic reveals about how workplaces function as a site of private government in the United States, incubating democratic and autocratic citizens – resulting in the book, The Pandemic Workplace: How People Learned to be Citizens in the Office (University of Chicago Press, 2024)

 She has edited a trilogy of ethnographic fiction – imagined manuals for learning a new job, living alongside animals, and dealing with the monsters among us.